 As you embark on your journey of hiring the perfect tutor for your child, keep these 12 considerations in mind—next time you’re looking for a tutor, bring along our printable PDF version of this checklist!

 A tutor should have an orientation meeting for parents and learners to present an overview of their teaching methods and process.
 The method and process must be able to “diagnose” your child’s strengths and weaknesses and devise a tutoring plan that will offer solutions for your child’s success.

-How will the tutor communicate with you about your child’s progress as well as what you can be doing at home to support your child?
+7. How will the tutor communicate with you about your child’s progress?
+Will they let you know what you can be doing at home to support your child?

-It is important to reinforce what’s being done with the tutor at home.
+It’s important to reinforce what’s being done with the tutor at home.
 It’s key to know what methods and materials they are using, as well as what progression they are seeing.
-Therefore, a tutor should report monthly to you.
+Therefore, a tutor should provide reports on a monthly basis.

 A tutor willing to communicate with your child’s teacher is one of the best indications!
-The teacher is somebody that can certainly be seen as the expert in the situation and can be one of the best advocates for exactly what help will be beneficial!
+The teacher is somebody who can be seen as the expert in the situation and can be one of the best advocates for exactly what help will be beneficial.
 Also, it is the best glimpse into your child’s world at that moment in time.
 And finally, getting the teacher involved will ensure everyone is working on the same team for your child’s success.

-An amazing tutor is able to give your child the opportunity to be seen as capable to learn anything.
-And they should be able to teach the subject however the child needs to learn it.
-Therefore, be sure to choose a tutor who understands all learning styles and has methods to teach each style.
+An amazing tutor is able to instill in your child the belief that they can learn anything.
+That means they should be able to teach the subject however the child needs to learn it.
+So, be sure to choose a tutor who understands all learning styles and has methods to teach each style.

-Ensure your hiring a tutor that isn’t going to pile more work onto the already drowning person and instead look to hire someone who sees that part of completing homework is figuring out how to organize and prioritize!
+Make sure the tutor you hire won’t pile more work onto your already drowning child.
+Instead, look to hire someone who understands that a massive part of completing homework is figuring out how to organize and prioritize.

-Your child has to be engaged in the process and with the tutor.
+Your child has to be engaged in the process with the tutor.
 Give them a voice and a choice in the matter!
-Even better is to give your child the opportunity to use their voice during the tutoring process to essentially “grade” their tutor!
+Even better, give your child the opportunity to use their voice during the tutoring process to essentially “grade” their tutor.

-Let’s face it; sometimes personalities conflict or different learning-teaches styles don’t quite match up.
-We are all human!
-If your child is suggesting that either of those situations are happening with their teacher, see if the school will engage in a conversation and work out a solution.
+Let’s face it: sometimes personalities clash or the styles of different learners and teachers don’t quite match up.
+We’re all human!
+If your child is suggesting that either of those situations is happening with their teacher, see if the school will engage in a conversation and work out a solution.
 If it’s not something that can be rectified at the school level, then a tutor might be necessary.
-In this situation, it would be crucial to then hire a tutoring agency, as opposed to an individual tutor, as this will give your child the opportunity to feel as though they have some choice in their education!